 Here is some useful information about your water meter:

 Your water meter is usually located near the curb in front of your home or place of business in a direct line with the main outside faucet.
 It is housed in a concrete box usually marked "water."
 More details about finding your water meter.

 Carefully remove the lid by using a tool such as a large screwdriver.
 Please do not use your fingers.
 Insert the tool into one of the holes and pry the lid off.
 Visually examine the area around the meter to ensure there are no harmful insects or other animals.
 Small animals and rodents often dig around meters and disturb the soil, so you may need to dust off the meter to get a read.
 Gloves and or a small trowel can be helpful.

 STEP 2: Read Your Water Meter

-In the meter at the right, the reading is taken from the figures shown under the words CUBIC FEET.
-The meter reads 81,710, which is the total number of cubic feet of water recorded since the meter was installed.
-Because our charge is based on units of 100 cubic feet, the meter reader discards the last two numbers (the ones with the black background).
-So, this reading would actually be 817.
+In the picture of the water meter register shown, note the figures under the words CUBIC FEET.
+In this example, the meter shows 81,710.
+Because charges are based on units of 100 cubic feet, we ignore the last two numbers (the ones in the black background).
+So, the reading, in this case, is 817.

 Estimating a Read

 Meters cannot be read from time to time due to meter access impediments, staffing resources or a malfunctioning meter that registers zero use.
 In cases such as these, an estimated read will be provided based on prior use.
 The read shall be estimated using the daily usage for the same period the previous year or the average daily usage for the year if there is no billing history for that period.